micha1805/chainlinkHackathonProject/README.md

-# Chainlink Hackathon Spring 2022 - Plainchamp
+# Chainlink Hackathon Spring 2022 - Michel Plainchamp

 ## Mutual Fund

-The project consists in creating a Smart Contract of a mutual fund.
+The project consists in creating a Smart Contract of a mutual fund on Ethereum

-Anyone can enter the fund and request a sum.
+Anyone can enter the fund and request a sum from that contract.

+The sum is allowed or not according to the votes of a random array of users, who become jury members.

 ## How does it work?

-You enter the fund via the `enter` function.
+You enter the fund contract via the `enter` function.

 When you enter the contract you can submit a request using the `submitARequest` function.

 When you call this `submitARequest` function this creates a request struct containing the following informations :
 - the amount desired
 - your address (to transfer the funds)
-- an array of random users that will constitute the jury memebers that will decide if your request is valid or not. (its length is fixed to 5)
+- an array of random users that will compose the jury members that will decide if your request is valid or not. (its length is fixed to 5)

 (Ideally some information about the request should be inserted but it's not yet implemented.)